saucelabs/real-device-api/README.md

 ### Companion Socket
 - **Purpose:** Streams device logs, appium logs and other real-time device events.
 - **Data format:** JSON messages.
 Each message includes a `type` field to distinguish between log messages and other events.
-By default you will receive `device.log.message` in this socket.
-If you start an appium server then `appium.log.message` will be written to the socket.
+By default, you will receive `device.log.message` in this socket.
+If you start an appium server or network capture then `appium.log.message` or `device.har.entry` respectively will be written to the socket.
 - **Usage:** Connect to this socket to receive live logs and event notifications from your device session.

 #### Example: Log Message